Xerbo/aptdec/README.md

  - `t` for temperature calibrated images
  - `l` for layered images

-Currently there are 2 available enchancements:
+Currently there are 3 available enhancements:

  - `c` for contrast equalise, on by default
  - `t` for crop telemetry, on by default, only has effects on raw images
+ - `h` for histogram equalise, make the darkest color black and the brightest white

 ## Example